ohbm/brain-hacking-101/README.md

 ### Monday

-- Configuring your system for scientific computing
+At 1 PM, 2PM, and 3 PM (50 minutes)

+- Scientific computing for neuorimaging with Python: A hands-on tutorial.

 ### Tuesday